VKCOM/statshouse/website/docs/guides/view-graph.md

 #### "Why do I see a non-integer number for a _count_ statistic?"

-[Sampling coefficients](#sampling) should sometimes be non-integer to keep aggregation and statistics the same.
+[Sampling coefficients](#sampling) should sometimes be non-integer to keep aggregates and statistics the same.
 This leads to non-integer values for the _count_ statistic, which is an integer number at its core.

 #### Cumulative functions